MortalityReporting/RavenDocs/docs/source/technicalManual/mdiApi.rst

         {
         "name": "mdi-document",
-        "resource": <MDI document bundle>
+        "resource": <MDI document bundle here>
         }
         ]
     }

+*In Parameters* include parameters that can be used for search and MDI document that has updated information.
-For In Parameters, jurisdictions can add their own parameters if it is needed for the update or amend operation.
-The Jurisdiction defined params should only be used within the jurisdiction.
-However, if parameters exist but cannot be understood, they should be ignored and NOT cause an error.
+UPDATE API allows custom local search parameters.
+If there are local search parameters that are required for the case search, the local search parameters can be defined in the Parameters resource.
+In the table above, this is labeled as "*Jurisdiction defined parameters*".
+It can be any name and type.
+However, any parameter created by this method would only be supported by systems that can understand the parameter.
+If *Jurisdiction defined parameters* exist but cannot be understood, they should be ignored and NOT cause an error.

-The mdi-document needs to conform to MDI document profile in the MDI IG.
-Profile specific update and amend APIs may use the profile specification to include only the data it needs to include.
-It is possible that all information can be included in the MDI document bundle and let the servers choose what they want to consume.
-However, this is not recommended and not safe for security.

-Case Management System (CMS) needs to include file number, work number, or case number in the EDRS.
-This information can be specified in the Composition.identifiers.
-If a jurisdiction is already using the Composition.identifier for another purpose, then Jurisdiction defined params can be used.
-Currently, the following identifiers are used for the connect-a-thon testing.

-* NH: Six-digit death certificate ID in the Composition.identifier.
-      Work number in the URL parameter.
-This can use Jurisdiction defined params.
-* GA: EDRS number is used in the Compoistion.identifier
+The MDI document in the search parameter, *mdi-document*, needs to conform to MDI IG profiles.
+It is not required to include all the data elements in the MDI docvument.
+Only data elements that need to be updated can be included.
+At the EDRS, empty data elements or missing elments should not be understood as DELETE.
+They should be understood as '*Not Applicable*/.
+Deleting cases or data elements wihtin a case should be handled in a separate API (i.e. DELETE API).

+If CMS decided to use the attached MDI document to include search parameters, it is recommended to use identifier extension(s) in the Composistion resource located in the MDI document entry.
+MDI IG defines tracking numbers in the extended identifiers.
+Thus, this can be used for searching.

-The response if the UPDATE API was successful should be 200 OK.
+The response for a successful UPDATE API should be 200 OK.
 The payload is not required.
-If EDRS or CMS needs to respond with a message, Parameters resource can be used.
-Jurisdiction and CME office can define parameters using Parameters resource.
+If EDRS or CMS needs some data with the response, Parameters resource can be used.
+Jurisdiction and C/ME office can use the same parameters as *In Parameters* parameters.
 If the submitted MDI document will be included in the response body, then “mdi-document” parameter key should be used.
-If the API was successful, but there were some warnings that EDRS wants to send back to CMS, then parameter name should be “warning”.
+If the API operation was successful, but there were some warnings that EDRS wants to send back to CMS, then parameter name should be “warning”.
 And, “resource” should be used to include OperationOutcome resource.

-If error occurs, then OperationOutcome will be sent back to CMS.
+If the API operations were failed, then the response should be OperationOutcome resource with a HTTP error code.
+Please see the example of response below.

-Ex.
-Response Body (if the operation was successful, and EDRS wants to respond with data)
+Ex. **Response** (if the operation was successful, and EDRS wants to respond with data)

 .. code-block:: json
     {